 Now, the same principles that make quantum computing so powerful also make it an incredibly complex field by nature.
 Concepts like superposition, entanglement, and decoherence can seem intimidating.
 After all, something that has the potential to change the status quo will always come with some degree of confusion.
 Then again, there are ways to make these ideas easier for everyone to grasp so that the technology is more accessible to those who want to benefit from it.

-Superposition allows qubits to exist in multiple states—0, 1, or both—at once, unlike classical bits, which are restricted to one state.
+The law of superposition allows qubits to exist in multiple states—0, 1, or both—at once, unlike classical bits, which are restricted to one state.
 This allows quantum computers to process large combinations of inputs simultaneously, boosting their computational power.
 With the help of superposition, quantum systems can explore multiple possibilities at the same time, exponentially minimizing the time it takes to find solutions for complex problems.

 The introduction of multidimensional states makes it possible for binary-based systems to evaluate multiple combinations of 0s and 1s simultaneously instead of one combination at a time.
 This accelerates tasks like searching large datasets, solving equations, or simulating physical systems.